oazabir/HackerSpray/README.md

  - Make sure the HttpModule (.net 4) or the Middleware (.net core) has been properly registered.
 The Middleware must be registered right after ``app.UseStaticFiles`` and before ``app.UseMvc``.
  - For .net core, see the sample project's Startup.cs how to proper register it.
 It is very important you register the middleware right after StaticFile handler.
  - Ensure you haven't set the numbers too high in configuration.

+### HackerSpray is blocking all requests

+ - If you have a load balancer, make sure it is generating X-Forwarded-For header containing the original Client IP.
+Otherwise HackerSpray sees the load balancer as the client and blocks it.